felipecruz91/inlets-demo-gcp/README.md

 ![gcp-exit-node](docs/images/gcp-exit-node.PNG)

-Install the operator and specify the path for the GCP access token:
+Install the `inlets-operator` and specify the path for the GCP access token:

 ```cli
 arkade install inlets-operator \